Fishing Season: Year Round (Prime: April 1 - November 30)

 River Run Outfitters

-Nymph style fishing with midges mainly with small gray or tan scuds and sow bugs and egg patterns.
+Nymph style fishing with midges.
+Try 14 and smaller gray or tan scuds in the rebar area.
 Overcast day try the black copperhead midge was working.
 Ruby 2 is always a safe bet.
-Pulling streamers, JQ, tiger tail, black wooly bugger or a holographic green crackleback on a sunny day.
+Pulling streamers, JQ, tiger tail, black or olive wooly buggers, or a holographic green crackleback on a sunny day.

 Local Species Available Year Round (Prime: April 1 - November 30)